Corev-CLI

 corev init --api http://localhost:3000

-This saves your API endpoint to configs/.corevrc.json
+This saves the API endpoint to configs/.corevrc.json

 .

-2. Pull latest config for a project:
+2. Pull the latest config for a project:

 corev pull <project>

-3. Push local config file:
+3. Push a local config file:

-corev push configs/atlas@1.0.1.json
+corev push configs/<project>@<version>.json

 4. Diff two config files:

-corev diff configs/atlas@1.0.0.json configs/atlas@1.0.1.json
+corev diff configs/<project>@<version>.json configs/<project>@<version>.json

-5. List versions (based on filenames):
+5. List versions based on filenames

 corev list